nedwards/developing-with-accessibility/README.md

 ### Labels + Inputs

-To create the connection between a label and input you must have a label with a for attribute that links to the id of the input field.
+To create the connection between a label and input you must have a label with a `for=""` attribute that links to the `id=""` of the input field.

 ```html
 <form>